anvnh/nvim/README.md

 That's it!
 Lazy will install all the plugins you have.
 Use `:Lazy` to view the current plugin status.
 Hit `q` to close the window.

+## Quick start

+- Open Neovim: `nvim` and wait for `lazy.nvim` to finish installing plugins.
+- Launch the built-in plugin manager UI: `:Lazy` to check installation status.

+## Troubleshooting

+- Missing icons: install a Nerd Font and set your terminal to use it.
+- Clipboard not working (Wayland): install `wl-clipboard` (`wl-copy`/`wl-paste`) or use a Wayland-compatible clipboard helper.
+- LSP / formatters not available: confirm language toolchains are installed (Java for jdtls, Python for pylsp/black, Node for language servers, Rust via rustup, etc.)
+- If something fails during plugin install, run `:Lazy log` and check for build errors; you can also run Neovim from a terminal to see stderr output.

 ## FAQ